 How Yoga Principles Help with Addiction Recovery

 Self-discipline is one of the most significant parts of solid yoga practice and an essential piece of staying sober.
 Most drug addicts and alcoholics lack discipline because of the internal turmoil that they suffer.
-The self-discipline and structure required to maintain a solid yoga practice can help teach them to think about things like consequences and how their behaviors can affect themselves and others.
+The self-discipline and structure required to maintain a solid yoga practice can help teach them to think about consequences and how their behaviors can affect themselves and others.
 This also includes mindfulness, which is a practice of thinking through your actions.

 Steady yoga practice brings you in-tune with your body.
 It creates more awareness of what is going on, how things you eat and drink and make you feel, and how your mood and how you internalize certain situations can make you feel.
 A heightened awareness of these things can give you a greater sense of self-worth and self-love.
-Addicts often lack these qualities and think they deserve to be punching bags, or even worse, to die.
+Addicts often lack these qualities and think they deserve punching bags, or even worse, to die.

 Yoga Can Help Anyone Suffering from Addiction